DragonSenses/complete-ecommerce-store/journey.md

 ## Individual product page

-Let's fix the home page a bit by putting the `Billboard` and `ProductList` inside the same container:
+Let's fix the home page a bit.
+We want to add a space between the footer, and close the space between the billboard and featured products.
+We do so by putting the `Billboard` and `ProductList` inside the same container:

 `ecommerce-store\app\(routes)\page.tsx`
 ```tsx